 S is for sensing (as opposed to intuition.)
 This is also identified as “observant.”
 Rather than relying on intuition, ESTPs use real-time facts and observations to interpret what is happening around them.
 They look for the most obvious solutions and use straightforward, logical methods of thinking to help them get there.
 Sometimes, the most obvious solution creates the most innovative businesses.

 Finally, P is for perception (as opposed to judgment.)
-Although “judgers” tend to enjoy structure, people with perception in their personality type are likely to keep their options open.
+Although “judgers” tend to enjoy structure, people with perceptions of their personality type are likely to keep their options open.
 (This is also known as “prospecting.”
-They logically see all of the possibilities in front of them, and know that there is always more to learn about a situation.
+They logically see all of the possibilities in front of them and know that there is always more to learn about a situation.
 This open mind allows them to see innovations that others might not.
 Open minds also make great leaders.

 In addition to four traits, each personality type performs four functions.
 These functions, from the dominant to the inferior function, map out how Entrepreneurs make decisions about the world and move forward on their entrepreneurial journey.